thomascarreau/NSEoS/README.md

 muons).
 The third output file gives you the EoS (mass density, and pressure).
-Finally, the last output file gives you the TOV solution (central density, central pressure, radius, mass, core radius, core mass, normalized moment of inertia, and fraction of moment of inertia residing in the crust).
+Finally, the last output file gives you the TOV solution (central density, central pressure, radius, mass, core radius, core mass, normalized moment of inertia, fraction of moment of inertia residing in the crust, tidal love number, and dimensionless tidal deformability).

 ### Available sets of empirical parameters